shaun-mz21/Epoch-Fizzle-Removal/README.md

 4. Save the file.

-5. Launch the game using: `RunEpoch.bat`
+5. Launch the game using: `Epoch.bat`

 ---

 ## Important

-- Always launch the game using `RunEpoch.bat`
+- Always launch the game using `Epoch.bat`
 - Using the normal launcher may delete the files again
 - You can still run the launcher for updates — just use the `.bat` afterward